 Once you've figured out the scope, you can choose how to migrate your data:

-In big bang migration, all the data gets migrated at once, meaning the project is completed within a relatively short period of time.
+In big bang data migration, all the data gets migrated at once, meaning the project is completed within a relatively short period of time.

 With trickle migration, however, you split your data into smaller batches to migrate.
 This usually means the migration takes longer but is easier to control.
 It's also easier to verify the success of your project.